24 Hours in Luang Prabang, Laos

-Start early, waking up for sunrise, to meet your host and travel like the locals by Tuk-Tuk to the Peninsula where you will witness and attend the alms giving ceremony, known as ‘Tak Bat’.
+Start early, waking up before sunrise, to meet your guide and travel like the locals by Tuk-Tuk to the Peninsula, where you will witness the alms giving ceremony, known as ‘Tak Bat’.
 Every morning yogi-robed monks from the monasteries congregate in the main street to collect their daily food donated by the local villagers.

 Morning: Breakfast at the Rosewood & visit the Royal Palace

 After breakfast, wander down the main street to visit the former Royal Palace, now converted into a museum.
 Built during the French Colonial era in 1904, there is a distinct French influence about the architecture and decoration.
 Walk barefoot along the polished hallways to see the old living quarters of the royal family, as well as the crown jewels, and explore the many UNESCO World Heritage temples within the Royal Palace complex.

 Afternoon: Traditional Arts & Ethnology Centre

-This afternoon, stop by this eccentric museum dedicated to the various ethnic groups that inhabit Laos.
-It is a non-profit centre featuring religious artefacts, clothing, traditional household objects and various handicrafts practised by the different groups.
+This afternoon stop by this eccentric museum dedicated to the various ethnic groups that inhabit Laos.
+It is a non-profit centre featuring religious artefacts, clothing, traditional household objects and various handicrafts practised by the different tribes.
 There is a focus on the Hmong and their New Year Celebrations; the Khmu, their baskets and the art of backstrap looms; the Mien Yao embroidery and Lantern Taoists religious ceremonies; the Tai Dam bedding and Tai Lue culture.
 A large proportion of the profits from the shop go directly to supporting ethnic artisan communities.